gvwilson/sensibleadventures/nardica/nardica.md

 Iffy held her breath.
-Uncle Jack chewed the inside of his cheek a moment longer, then grabbed it and gave it a single shake.
+Uncle Jack chewed the inside of his cheek a moment longer, then grabbed it and gave it a single perfunctory shake.
 "I'm guessin' you'll want to be off right away," he said sourly.

-Wales smiled.
+Wales nodded.
-"Just as soon as I collect my belongings."
+"Just as soon as I collect my---"
 His face suddenly fell.

 "What?"
 Uncle Jack demanded.
 Wales raised a hand for silence, his eyes half-closed.

-"Don't you shush me on my ship,"
+"Oh no,"
-Uncle Jack blustered.
+Uncle Jack blustered,
+drawing himself up to his full height.
-"Not 'less you want to---"
+"You don't shush me on my ship, not 'less you want to---"

 "Someone's trying to break into my room."
 Wales' good humor had vanished.